Fraud Investigation, Prevention, and Compliance

-What is a Fraud Investigation?
+What is Fraud Investigation?

-Abuse investigation is an evidence-based response to an unexpected suspicion; its purpose is to determine how the violation occurred, by whom, and from which system vulnerability it originated.
+Fraud investigation is an evidence-based response to an unexpected suspicion; its purpose is to determine how the violation occurred, by whom, and from which system vulnerability it originated.

 Why Fraud Investigation and Prevention is Critical for Companies?

-According to ACFE (Association of Certified Fraud Examiners), on average, 5% of a company’s revenue is lost to fraud each year.
-The loss is not only financial, but fair competition, corporate sustainability, and reputation are also seriously damaged.
-One in every 20 organizations is currently in active fraud!
+Companies lose at least 5% of their turnover every year due to employee misconduct, i.e. fraud cases.
+The loss is not only financial, but fair competition, corporate sustainability and reputation are also severely damaged.
+At least one in every 20 organizations is currently engaged in active misconduct!

 The most professional corporate reflex in the face of an allegation of fraud is to uncover the truth ethically and as quickly as possible.